Fleli/PMax/Sources/PMaxCompiler/Structure.md

 ### Preparation

-First, we simply prepare an array of _functions_, (later) _structs_ and (later) _operator declarations_.
+First, we simply prepare an array of _functions_ (`PILFunction`) and _structs_ (`PILStruct`).
+Then, we start lowering each statement in every function's body to PIL (see below).

+### PMax Intermediate Language (PIL) lowering

+After all `PILFunction` instances have been initialized, function bodies are lowered into their corresponding PIL.
+This includes annotating all expressions with types, either fetched directly from variables or inferred from expressions (see `synthesizeTypes.swift`).

+After lowering the body of a function, that function has the responsibility to check that a value is returned on all paths (and that this value is of the right type).
+To accomplish this, the function calls `returnsOnAllPaths(_:_:)` on each statement in the body.
+See `__PILFunction.swift`, `_PILStatement.swift` and `PILIfStatement.swift` for more.

+**Note: The current framework actually allows for dead code analysis as well.
+Consider adding this in a future version to emit warnings.**

 ### The `PILType` enumeration.

-Raw syntactic types are converted to corresponding `PILType` instances. `.struct` instances have an associated type `name: String`.
+Raw syntactic types are converted to corresponding `PILType` instances. `.struct` instances have an associated value `name: String`.
 When building `PILType`s, we do _not_ have full knowledge about existing structs.
 Thus, any `PILType.struct` assumes that the associated `name` refers to an existing struct.
-The existence of this struct is checked later on.
+The existence of this struct is verified later on (except for attempted member acccess, which forces the compiler to look for the struct being accessed).

-### PMax Intermediate Language (PIL) lowering

-As part of PIL Function initialization, function bodies are lowered into their corresponding PIL.
-This includes annotating all expressions with types, either fetched directly from variables or inferred from expressions.

-Inferring types from expressions requires clear knowledge about operators (and their input- and output types).
-Thus, we must search through operator declarations before lowering to PIL.
-In the compiler's first version, operator declarations are not allowed.
-Therefore, this step is ignored in the first deployment.

 ### PIL Statements

-PIL is _not_ built around protocol conformance, but rather as `enum` statements.
-Each type of `PIL` statement is its own case, with an associated value pointing to the actual statement (so the `.while` case points to a `PILWhile` statement).
+PIL is _not_ built around protocol conformance, but rather as `enum` cases.
+Each type of `PIL` statement is its own case with a number of associated values.
+Some statements, like `if`, are so complex that they are stored as seperate classes that are pointed to in the case's associated value.
+Others, like declarations, simply store the declaraed variable's type and name as associated values.